 There seems to be an almost infinite variety of vibrating toys; choosing among them can be intimidating.
 What we'll do here is break down the choice by a number of factors you'll want to consider when looking through our offerings.

 The first factor is how you plan to to use the toy: is it for clitoral stimulation? for penetration play?
 Maybe a bit of both?
-Toys designed for clitoral use tend to be smaller and less powerful than penetration-play toys (which can also be used on the clit, of course).
+Toys designed for clitoral use tend to be smaller and sometimes less powerful than penetration-play toys (which can also be used on the clit, of course).
 We rate our vibrators according to how powerful they are, and how noisy—consider these with respect to your body's sensitivity and your need for privacy.